 Like most early Carpenter features, Escape from New York is gorgeously shot.
 It boasts one of his best scores.
 Kurt Russell kills it, establishing Snake Plissken as arguably the most popular and most beloved of the characters he played in Carpenter films.
 Considering that those movies also include Big Trouble in Little China and The Thing, that says a lot.

 There have rumblings about an Escape from New York remake for quite some time.
 The latest incarnation (if it comes to fruition) will see directional collective Radio Silence at the helm of a sequel/reboot.
 The good news is that they swear it’s not really a remake.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

-With Escape from New York, however, I really don’t think a prequel is the right approach.
+One of the previous incarnations was planning to go the prequel route but that eventually stalled out.
+And that’s probably for the better.
+Because with Escape from New York, I don’t think a prequel is the right approach.
 Yes, it can be argued that there are so many clues, so many hints to Snake’s backstory in the original film.
 That we get little teases, but we know next to nothing about the guy.

 But I think that’s exactly what makes Snake Plissken work.
 The more we don’t know, the more interesting he is.
 Almost all of Carpenter’s action leads, especially with Russell, are based on old Western character types.
 Plissken is Carpenter’s Man With No Name.
 The guy is a complete mystery.
 We get just enough character hints to try and piece things together.
 We know that he was a soldier, that at one point he lost an eye, and that people love to think he’s dead.